Is A Tax Preparer Liable for Mistakes?

 What Happens If A Tax Preparer Makes A Mistake?

 The bad news is that even when the tax preparer makes mistakes, you must pay the penalties.
-If the mistake was caused by the omission of information from your end, you’re on the hook here.
+If the mistake was caused by the omission of information from your end, you’re on the hook here and you’ll need to work with your tax preparer to make necessary corrections

 However, if the mistake was caused by the tax preparer, you would need to notify him about the correspondence you’ve received from the IRS.

 Ideally, the tax preparer should rectify the mistake by taking necessary corrective action, including filing an amended return at no extra charge, informing the IRS and compensating the taxpayer to smooth things over.
+But they aren’t required to do so.
 Check the contract you signed with the tax preparer that states their liabilities.

 According to the IRS, some instances in which you can report a tax preparer are: